The Kia Niro EV gets around without gasoline, but it doesn't compromise on comfort or practicality.

 It has a 239-mile range, which means the Niro EV will outrun some electric cars that cost tens of thousands more.

-The Niro shares its electric drive with the Hyundai Kona Electric and upcoming Kia Soul EV.
+The Niro shares its electric drive with the Hyundai Kona Electric.

 Like its corporate siblings, it has a 64-kilowatt-hour battery that takes about 10-hours to charge from almost empty using a 240-volt connector.

 Acceleration is smooth, instant, and silent.

 We think this EV is more rewarding to drive than the hybrid and plug-in hybrid versions of the Niro.

 Unfortunately, Kia limits its availability to a handful of states.